dmitrijs-belovs/Data-Analysis-in-SQL/README.md

 ## Introduction

 This repository contains a demonstration of my PostgreSQL skills learned in the [Associate Data Analyst in SQL](https://www.datacamp.com/tracks/associate-data-analyst-in-sql) course from DataCamp.
 I use the popular Postgres sample database Pagila, which represents a DVD rental store, containing information about films, rental stores and rentals, where a customer rents a film from a store through its staff ([link to the ERD](https://github.com/dmitrijs-belovs/Data-Analysis-in-SQL/blob/main/dvdrental_ERD.pdf)).
-I restore it in pgAdmin4 with a downloaded [backup file](https://github.com/dmitrijs-belovs/Data-Analysis-in-SQL/blob/main/dvdrental.tar) and sequentially go over all concepts learned in the course, beginning with simple queries such as selecting the data and progressing to more advanced ones such as joining the data, case statements, subqueries and CTEs, window functions, arrays, and functions for manipulating the data.
-I analyze films, rentals, sales and revenue, employee and store performance, customer preferences, and inventory.
+I restore it in pgAdmin4 with a downloaded [backup file](https://github.com/dmitrijs-belovs/Data-Analysis-in-SQL/blob/main/dvdrental.tar) and sequentially go over all concepts learned in the course, beginning with simple queries such as selecting data and progressing to more advanced ones such as joining data, case statements, subqueries and CTEs, window functions, arrays, and functions for manipulating data.
+I come up with the query objectives for demonstrating different concepts by myself using database ERD, analyzing films, rentals, sales and revenue, employee and store performance, customer preferences, and inventory.
 I do not conduct complete data analysis on any of these topics, but choose among them for the most appropriate when practicing different concepts.

 ## Selecting Data

+In the first section, I demonstrate fundamental querying techniques of selecting data, such as selecting one column, multiple columns, and all columns from a table, limiting output, selecting unique values from a column, filtering based on numeric, multiple, and textual conditions, using aggregate functions, performing arithmetic with +, -, * or /, grouping and sorting, and filtering grouped data.

 <details>
   <summary>Click to expand SQL code</summary>